openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 the values may start to fluctuate.
 The Libre2 sensor will then shut down for safety reasons.
 Unfortunately, when scanning with the App, additional checks are made.
 The app can deactivate the sensor even though the sensor is OK.
 Currently the internal test is too strict.
-I have completely stopped scanning and haven't had a failure since then.

-### Experiences

-Altogether it is one of the smallest CGM systems on the market.
-Small, no transmitter necessary and mostly very accurate values without fluctuations.
-After approx. 12 hours running-in phase with deviations of up to 30 mg/dl (1,7 mmol/l)the deviations are typical smaller than 10 mg/dl (0,6 mmol/l).
-Best results at the rear orbital arm, other setting points with caution!
-No need to set a new sensor one day ahead for soaking.
-That would disturb the internal levelling mechanism.

-There seem to be bad sensors from time to time, which are far away from the blood values.
-It stays that way.
-These should be immediately replaced.

-If the sensor moved a little bit on the skin or is lifted somehow this can cause bad results.
-The filament which sits in the tissue is a little bit pulled out of the tissue and will measure different results then.
-Mostly probably you will see jumping values in xDrip+.
-Or the difference to the bloody values change.
-Please replace the sensor immediately!
-The results are inaccurate now.
+Avoid scanning the sensor with another phone to reduce the risk of unexpected sensor shutdown.

-# Best practices for calibrating a libre 2 sensor
+# Best practices for calibrating a Libre 2 sensor

 To get the best results when calibrating a libre 2 sensor there are some “rules” you should follow.
 They apply independently of the software